-Here are the three things Cramer uses as warning signs that a bottom is imminent: market sentiment so bad it makes the front page of the newspaper (the actual front page, not the business section front page), significant pullout by mutual funds, and some kind of catalyst, like the subprime lending crisis, one that’s not a catastrophe but has a widespread effect on the market.
+So how do you call one?
+Watch for these three signs: investor sentiment is so bad it makes the front page of the newspaper (the actual front page, not the business section front page); mutual funds pull out of the market en masse; and some catalyst, like the subprime lending crisis, hits that has a widespread effect on the market.

 Questions, comments, suggestions for the Mad Money website? firstname.lastname@example.org